Mycrosys/qa-api/README.md

     - Tests if a User that is not logged in can create an Issue
     - Tests if a User can see the Issue Details
     - Tests if a User gets the correct Error when requesting the Detail of an issue that doesn't exist
-    - Tests if a User can update an Issue he/she created
+    - Tests if a logged in User can update an Issue he/she created
-    - Tests if a User can not update an Issue he/she didn't create
+    - Tests if a logged in User can not update an Issue he/she didn't create
 2. The Tests are run by typing "python3 manage.py test" in the Terminal.
 3. Results: <h2><img src="./docs/images/automatic_tests_results.jpg" alt="Picture of the Results of automatic Tests in Django"></h2>